 Minnesota Vikings at Chicago Bears (-0.5)

-The Vikings are coming off a bye week and have plenty of rest to prepare for a Chicago team that is struggling.
+The Vikings come off a bye week and have plenty of rest to prepare for the struggling Bears.
 Adrian Peterson leads the NFL in rushing and will face a challenging Chicago defense that is ranked 8th against the run (95.2 ypg), while only allowing three touchdowns on the ground.
 But Peterson is so explosive, even the Bears will have trouble containing him.
 The key to victory will be in the passing game, with Christian Ponder needing to be efficient against a strong defense.
 Percy Harvin is listed as doubtful, leaving it tough for Ponder to succeed.
 But most importantly, it comes down to Jay Cutler.
 Cutler was cleared to practice, but remained a question mark heading into the weekend.
 It wasn’t ‘til Saturday that Cutler was cleared to play, and will start.
 There lies the challenge.
 I’m not a fan of changing picks last minute, but with Cutler playing, it’s very tempting to take the Bears.
 The wife has informed me to stick with my original pick, so I’ll stick with the Vikings… cringing while doing so.

 KP’s Pick: Minnesota

 Denver Broncos at Kansas City Chiefs (+10.5)